how to join merchant navy

 • Electro-Technical Officer (ETO)

-After completing the required sea time and clearing certification exams, you can be promoted to junior officer roles.
+You can be promoted to junior officer roles after completing the required sea time and clearing certification exams.
 Responsibilities include navigation, safety checks, engine maintenance, and managing ship equipment.

 Mid-Level Officer Roles